Siphon880gh/devbrain/Web Development - No Code Low Code (Wordpress, Webflow, Framer, Versoly, etc)/_CMS - Wordpress/Wordpress Best Practice/Plugins - Wordpress Must-Have Plugins.md

 ![[Pasted image 20250725195424.png]]

 **Hint**: If it's a long document that is hard to find strike out, you can inspect and search for the class "broken_link" **Note:** The plugin flags links as broken if they don’t start with `https://`.
 Starting with just `www.` or using `http://` will still trigger a broken link warning—even if the link opens successfully when clicked.
 Additionally, links that redirect to a different final URL will also be marked as broken.
 To avoid this, simply replace the redirecting URL with the final destination link.
+A lot of links that may have been reported broken are the twitter.com links because they will redirect to x.com links.

 Link Whisper: Shows internal links and outbound links but also outbound links to your own website.
 Yoast has internal links and outbound links column at the page listing, but does not have the third type.